arcalot/arcalot.github.io/docs/arcaflow/index.md

     - qDup has advanced controls for creating loops, signaling, waiting for events, etc.
     - qDup makes it very simple to run scripts in a parallelized way.
-    - qDup runs comands over SSH by design.
+    - qDup runs commands over SSH locally, or integrates with podman.
+There are plans to support Docker and Kubernetes in the future.
     - qDup is written in Java.
-    - qDup does not integrate with container engines natively.